-On this introductory day, you will have the opportunity to learn about types of bees and how they live and bee friendly flowers.
-You will see different types of beehives and their component parts and discuss where you can (and can’t) keep bees.
-There will be an introduction to honey bee management and the beekeeping year, including the issues of swarming, pests and diseases as well as the honey crop and other hive products.
-Also discussed will be the cost and time commitments as well as the risks and responsibilities to keeping bees, to enable you to make an informed decision as to whether this is a craft you wish to pursue.
-This day will not include visits to live bees, but will be supported by extensive pictorial material.
+You will learn about different types of bees, how they live and bee friendly flowers.
+The session will explain the different types of beehives and their component parts, and offer tips on where you can (and cannot) keep bees.
+It will also cover the basics of honey bee management and the beekeeping year, including the issues of swarming, pests and diseases as well as the honey crop and other hive products.
+The cost and time commitment, risks and responsibilities around keeping bees will also be covered to enable you to make an informed decision on whether beekeeping is for you.
+Note: the day will not include visits to live bees but will include extensive pictorial material.

 Christine Stevens kept bees with her late husband for some 15 years.
 They kept up to 40 colonies, managing them for honey production as well as rearing new queens before having to retire from active beekeeping because of developing a severe allergy to bee venom.

 Christine has successfully competed with honey and hive products, winning many awards including ‘Best in Show’.
 She is currently President of West Sussex Beekeepers Association, teaches beekeeping for Chichester Beekeepers, as well as lecturing on all aspects of beekeeping and hive products both locally and nationally.